APTrust/preserv-docs/docs/docker.md

 # Docker

 All Preserv components run in Docker containers in Amazon's Fargate service.
-All except the two cron jobs, `apt_queue` and `apt_queue_fixity`, scale automatically based on ECS triggers.
+All except the three cron jobs, `ingest_bucket_reader`, `apt_queue` and `apt_queue_fixity`, scale automatically based on ECS triggers.
+The cron jobs don't need to scale because their workload is so light.

 There are 17 containers in all.
 Each container includes a single executable.
 The [Makefile](https://github.com/APTrust/preservation-services/blob/master/Makefile){target=_blank} generates the containers with the following commands: